RussellShelley/bikesharing/README.md

-- The pie chart illustrates this.
-There are three times as many male users.
+- The pie chart illustrates this gender gap.
+Where gender is known, there are three times as many male users.

 ![Trips By Gender](Resources/gender_pie.png)